isaac-sim/IsaacLab/docs/source/reference_architecture/index.rst

 **Summary**
 -----------------

 This document presents a reference architecture for Isaac Lab that has undergone SQA testing.
-We have provided a user-friendly guide to end-to-end reinforcement learning with Isaac Lab and Isaac Sim from training to real-world deployment, including demos, examples, and documentation links.
+We have provided a user-friendly guide to end-to-end robot learning with Isaac Lab and Isaac Sim from training to real-world deployment, including demos, examples, and documentation links.

 **How to Get Started**